Aldaviva/userstyles/README.md

 # userstyles
-User style sheets for the Stylish browser extension.
+User style sheets that make my web browsing better.

 Good user interfaces should
 - have few visual elements on the screen